AndrewRPorter/website/markdown/blog/python_keyword_extraction.md

 china 1.0
 ```

-_note that you can use `get_ranked_phrases` instead to get just the keywords in ranked order without the associated score_
+_Note that you can use `get_ranked_phrases` instead to get just the keywords in ranked order without the associated score_

 ## Conclusion